jaentrouble/mouse_test_5/README.md

 ## Conditions:

 1. Change reward mechanism : -0.1 for all movements, 1 for eating the apple.
+    - *0.1 was too much(ending game gets more reward).
+Changed to -0.01*

 2. Compare learning from the scratch and *Reused* model from mouse_test_4